 Store menus will be centered around the retailer’s “world-famous” chicken, which was awarded “best fast-food fried chicken” by Food and Wine magazine.
-Royal Farms will also offer a variety of side dishes, such as mac and cheese and mash potatoes, so customers can take a complete meal or platter home for the family.
+Royal Farms will also offer a variety of side dishes, such as macaroni and cheese and mashed potatoes, so customers can take a complete meal or platter home for the family.

 Other features will include Royal Farms’ hot or iced coffee from bean-to-cup machines and f'real milkshakes at the blending station.

 Every location will also feature surcharge-free ATMs, air-pump stations, lottery and fuel.
 Carwashes will be available at select locations.

 Royal Farms, based in Baltimore, operates more than 250 locations throughout the Mid-Atlantic including Maryland, Delaware, Virginia, West Virginia and Pennsylvania.